What is HR software?

 "If you do an RFI, it's got to be something that's straightforward and easy for the vendor to complete," he said.
-Otherwise they might not want to bother with the deal, he added.
+Otherwise, they might not want to bother with the deal, he added.

-He said the RFP should have a matrix with checkboxes for the vendor to indicate whether a feature is in the current version, on the roadmap for an upcoming version, is available through customization tools included with the platform, or is unlikely ever to be in the product.
+He said the RFP should have a matrix with checkboxes for the vendor to indicate whether a feature is in the current version, on the roadmap for an upcoming version, is available through customization tools included with the platform or is unlikely ever to be in the product.

-HR software vendors responding to an RFP will usually claim to handle most of your requirements, making it hard to choose among vendors.
+The top HR software vendors will usually claim to handle most of your requirements, making it hard to choose among vendors.

 One big differentiator, according to Sommer, is the presence of a payroll module.
 Many HRMSes don't have one.
 The next question to ask is about the type of integration with third-party payroll providers.
 Even an HRMS that handles payroll might need to outsource part of this function to pay overseas employees, for example.

-Sommer said to also make sure core HR systems can fully handle contingent workers, such as freelancers and contractors, including providing accurate headcounts without needing separate software, and giving them security IDs and other tools full-time employees receive.
+Sommer said to also make sure core HR systems can fully handle contingent workers, such as freelancers and contractors, including providing accurate headcounts without needing separate types of software, and giving them security IDs and other tools full-time employees receive.

 Managing standard benefits such as health, dental, life and disability insurance, 401(k) retirement plans, tuition reimbursement and tax-advantaged flexible spending accounts is a long-standing function of core HR.

 In recent years, many companies have begun to move these functions off premises to SaaS providers.
 New health insurance platforms and wellness portals take healthcare beyond these basics to provide online access to fitness communities, medical advice and providers.
-If you're eyeing a separate health and wellness platform, Sommer said to make sure it integrates with financials so you can more easily manage the tax and compliance implications of health benefits.
+If you're eyeing a separate health and wellness platform, Sommer advised to make sure it integrates with financials so you can more easily manage the tax and compliance implications of health benefits.

 Verify that a vendor supports your company's full menu of benefits.
 Also look for tools for tailoring the system to handle the complex workflows needed to administer your company's specific rules and policies, such as the ability to recover tuition funds or allow employees to share vacation time.

 HR departments are responsible for keeping an organization in compliance with the many regulations affecting employment, from fair labor practices to anti-discrimination laws and workplace safety.
-That's why it's important for core HRMS to have a breadth of tools for not only monitoring practices that can have legal implications, but preparing all the paperwork required by local, state and national governments.
+That's why it's important for core HRMS to have a breadth of tools for not only monitoring practices that can have legal implications but preparing all the paperwork required by local, state and national governments.